maxibor/sourcepredict/docs/usage.md

 ### -di DIM

-Number of dimensions to retain for dimension reduction by embedding with UMAP or TSNE.
+Number of dimensions to retain for dimension reduction.
 Default = `2`

 _Example:_